smarthome-go/homescript/notes.md

 - Remove all functions and address using instruction pointer instead
 - Compile on demand (on boot / load from disk)
 - Implement optimizations
-- Unhandled Exceptions accross function calls?
+- Unhandled Exceptions across function calls?
 (Use GOTO)